alanmmckay/KLEINcompiler/README.txt

 src:
 errors.py
-k_token.py - this is the file that defines token type, what it is, and how it is represented. scanner.py - tests.py
+k_token.py - this is the file that sets up token type, what it is, and how it is represented. scanner.py - this is the file that the program is ran through where characters are defined as specific token types. tests.py - contains tests for the scanner and token class

 tests:
-print_tokens.py
+print_tokens.py - this file reads the program into a string, feeds it into the scanner and outputs token representation.

 kleins:

-to run scanner on one of your machines be in the home directory and run ./kleins programs/math.py the (programs/math.py) can be any klein programs PATH
+Is a shell script that kicks off the process.

+TO RUN:

+To kick off the scanner portion of the project we will be using the shell script described above.

+Run the command > sh kleins programs/print-one.kln (programs/print-one.kln) - in the command above can be replaced with the file path to any klein program.